fchavonet/fchavonet/README.md

 From my beginnings as a manager in fast food to managing customer service at SFR, then from my role as a technical expert at Apple to coordinating logistics operations at Tesla, I have consistently taken on new challenges and evolved in dynamic environments.

 It's time for me to take a leap of faith and writing a new chapter.
-Becoming a software engineer ;)
+Becoming a software engineer 😉.

 Thanks to [Holberton School](https://www.holbertonschool.com/), I have built a solid foundation during my first year of learning the fundamentals of development.

-Now, I am specializing as a Full-Stack Developer and Software Engineer over the next two years, while working at Holberton School as a Software Engineer.
+Now, I am specializing as a Full-Stack Developer over the next two years, while working at Holberton School as an educational manager in software development.

 My unique path underlines my determination to push boundaries and explore new horizons.